 |Dear friends and colleagues,

-the new edition of the Psychodynamic Diagnostic Manual (PDM-2), edited by Vittorio Lingiardi (here the interview) and Nancy McWIlliams was published (here) by The Guilford Press in the US (June 2017).
-The italian publisher will be Raffaello Cortina in Italy (scheduled release 20th March 2018).
+as you know, in June 2017, in USA, the new edition of the Psychodynamic Diagnostic Manual (PDM-2), edited by Vittorio Lingiardi (here the interview) and Nancy McWIlliams is published (here) by The Guilford Press.
+The italian publisher is Raffaello Cortina in Italy (available from 20th March 2018).

 Other sponsoring organizations are: American Academy of Psychoanalysis and Dynamic Psychiatry; American Association for Psychoanalysis in Clinical Social Work; American Psychoanalytic Association; Association Européenne de Psychopathologie de l’Enfant et de l’Adolescent; Confederation of Independent Psychoanalytic Societies; Division of Psychoanalysis (39) American Psychological Association; International Association for Relational Psychoanalysis & Psychotherapy; International Psychoanalytical Association; International Society of Adolescent Psychiatry and Psychology.

 The new manual is divided into 6 Sections.
 Each task force involves the participation of a group of experienced contributors and consultants.